taazkareem/clickup-mcp-server/README.md

 Building and maintaining reliable MCP integrations requires significant time.
 Moving to a paid model allows this to be treated as a supported product rather than a hobby.

 **I am already using an old version.
 Will it stop working?**
-If you have already cloned the code locally, your copy will continue to work.
-However, you will not receive any new updates unless you purchase a license.
+If you have already cloned a previous version locally, your copy will continue to work.
+However, you will not receive any new updates and fixes unless you purchase a license.

 **Is it a one-time payment or subscription?**
 Check the Polar.sh page for current pricing options.